stcarrez/dynamo/README.md

 - Fix #6: Integration test 'Dynamo.Dist' fails
 - Fix #28: Dynamo add-module command fails to patch the source
 - Fix #29: Single precision float mapped to a double precision in PostgreSQL schema generator

-## Version 1.3.0   - Aug 2022
-- Fix #5: Generated body does not compile when an enumeration of another UML package is used
-- Fix #7: No default type for SQL generation of a column that uses an enumeration
-- Fix #9: Option or configuration to disable some SQL generation
-- Fix #10: Definition of an UML datatype with a tagged value raises an exception
-- Fix #12: Avoid emitting a full qualified type name for types declared in the current package
-- Fix #16: Improvement in Markdown documentation generator
-- Fix #17: YAML parser: accessibility check failure
-- Fix #18: Generate database operation to reload an object
-- Fix #19: Add dynamo configuration through environment support
-- Fix #20: Give access to the man page from alire
-- Fix $21: Generated procedure Create is missing overriding keyword

 [List all versions](https://github.com/stcarrez/dynamo/blob/master/NEWS.md)